smarras79/Jexpresso/README.md

 # Some notes on using JEXPRESSO

-To install and run the code assume Julia version 1.7.2 or higher (tested up to 1.8.5)
+To install and run the code assume Julia 1.8.5

 ## Setup with CPUs